mmoayyed/mmoayyed.github.io/_posts/2022-03-04-cas65-gettingstarted-overlay.md

 # Ticketing

 A robust CAS deployment requires the presence and configuration of an *internal* database that is responsible for [keeping track of tickets][ticketing] issued by CAS.
 CAS itself comes by default with a memory-based node-specific cache that is often more than sufficient for smaller deployments or certain variations of a [clustered deployment][haguide].
-Just like the service management facility, a large variety of databases and storage options are supposed by CAS under the facade of a *Ticket Registry*.
+Just like the service management facility, a large variety of databases and storage options are supported by CAS under the facade of a *Ticket Registry*.

 {% include googlead1.html  %}